-If there is one thing I don’t like spending money on it is New Tires for my car.
+If there is one thing I don’t like spending money on, it is New Tires for my car.
 If you’re anything like me, you may have found yourself in a situation where you suddenly needed new tires — and were floored by the exorbitant cost.
-According to the National Academy of Sciences, Americans spend around $20 billion dollars replacing their tires every year!
+According to the National Academy of Sciences, Americans spend around $20 billion replacing their tires every year!

 It is better to be safe than sorry, so keep an eye on your tires and when it is time for them to be replaced, don’t procrastinate.
 Unfortunately, since good tires are a necessity for safety, vehicle performance, and fuel economy, they are an expense that we can’t escape.
-Here’s how to soften the blow the next time you find yourself in the market for new tires, This is a topic that I have researched well over my life, and I hope you get some tips that will help you the next time it is time to replace your tires, and of course, be careful out there.
+Here’s how to soften the blow the next time you find yourself in the market for new tires.
+This is a topic that I have researched well over my life, and I hope you get some tips that will help you the next time it is time to replace your tires, and of course, be careful out there.

 1. Shop for Tires Online

-Websites like Discount Tire Direct and Tire Rack offer a huge selection of tires at extremely affordable prices.
+Websites like Discount Tire Direct and Tire Rack offer a huge selection of tires at affordable prices.
 These online retailers will ship the tires directly to a garage for installation.
 Although you do have to pay for postage, online tire stores are still competitive.
-One of our readers reported to me that she was able to save money on her last set of tires for her car for $50 apiece plus $50 shipping — which was still about $100 cheaper than what her local tire store had quoted her.
+One of our readers reported to me that she was able to save money on her last set of tires for her car for $50 a piece plus $50 shipping — which was still about $100 cheaper than what her local tire store had quoted her.

 2. Use rebates from Tire Companies

 Tire manufacturers come out with rebates all of the time, which can equal some serious tire savings!
-For example, Tire Rack is currently offering an $80 rebate when buy four Dunlop or Goodyear tires.
+For example, Tire Rack is currently offering an $80 rebate when buying four Dunlop or Goodyear tires.
 Check Tire Rack’s rebate page often to keep track of all the latest tire rebates and offers.
 You can also check your favorite tire brand’s website for rebate offers.
 Try Michelin, Goodyear and Cooper Tires.

 3. Check warehouse stores